grifart/nette-scoped-di/README.md

 ## Example

-You have *model* where you want to expose access **only to** few facades.
-So you export them from *model* container into *app* container and the *app* then can **only access** those exported services.
-This means that *app* can no longer ignore ACL rules or directly access database.
+You have *a model* where you want to expose access **only to** a few facades.
+So you export them from the *model* container into the *app* container, and the *app* then can **only access** those exported services.
+This means that *app* can no longer ignore ACL rules or directly access a database.

-### Registering of model into the user DI container
+### Registering the model into a user DI container

-For model container you need to create an DI extension, that will allow you to register all the services exported from the *model* to the application of the user (UI/API/CLI/...) part of the app.
+For the model container, you must create a DI extension to register all the services exported from the *model* to the user's application (UI/API/CLI/...) part of the app.

 ```php
 <?php